 - As a splint

 There are even tents now that use trekking poles – such as the MSR FlyLite and the Nemo Veda tent — so you don’t even have to bring any extra gear.
 Though, of course, you won’t be able to use the trekking poles while your tent is pitched.
+See my review of the best trekking pole tents.

 Trekking poles Give You a Full body Workout